Superyacht Crew are Spending too much.

 My credit card bill is more than I earned this month

-We’ve all been there and it’s easy for us to criticise as we who now live on land are forced (due to lifestyle, tax etc) to budget our money, but the fact of the matter is that most of you don’t have to budget as it is something that you don’t have to worry about.
+We’ve all been there and it’s easy for us to criticise as we who now live on land are forced (due to lifestyle, tax etc) to budget our money.
+The fact of the matter is that most of you don’t have to budget as it is something that you don’t have to think about.
 If you spend all your money each month it’s no big deal is it?

-But the more we hear it the more this makes us think that maybe there should be some guidelines, a simple “how to get ahead financially” for yacht crew as it looks to us as though a lot of you need some help
+But the more we hear it the more this makes us think that maybe there should be some guidelines.
+A simple “how to get ahead financially” for yacht crew as it looks to us as though a lot of you need some help

 If you are UK crew this is definitely how you should look at it;

 - So, the money you are not paying in tax you should definitely be saving.
 This is a minimum of 20% depending on how much you earn.
 As a rough guide.
 If you earn over €50,000 per year you should be saving 30%+, €80,000 per year 40%+ and over €150,000 per year 50%+.